 Quality and craftsmanship

 The driving force throughout Te Booy’s history of more than sixty years has always been our desire to continually optimise our production process.
-What started off in a small factory behind the family home is now, in 2017, being done in production halls with a total area of just under four thousand square metres.
+What started off in a small factory behind the family home is now being done in production halls with a total area of just under four thousand square metres.
 Back in 1955, the company’s founder Mr A. Th. te Booij (Antoon) started manufacturing series of simple products using only one lathe, of the Myford Engineering Company.
 The workforce rapidly increased, as did the number of machines and the range of customers and markets.
 The construction, in 1968, of the first production hall (with an area of two hundred and fifty square metres) at the present site marked a major advance in professionalism.
 In the 1980s and 90s, Te Booy evolved from a jobber into a professional partner in business.
 New processing methods and machines, and also quality assurance became integral parts of the company’s business process.

 When Antoon died in 1988, his son Hans te Booij and his daughter-in-law Francina te Booij-Massop continued the family business.
 In 2010 the third generation joined the company.
 Toby and Bob te Booij are determined to continue the business’s quality and expertise, and to be that same partner you can rely on in the future, too.

 07.30 – 16.30 uur